 Henry: And Steve, you've just recovered from work burnout, one of the most serious – and common – work-related problems, yes?

 Steve: Yes, that's right.
 I'm in the book!
 Pam used me as a case study.

 Pam: Yes.
 Steve came along to my clinic for help.
 He had a serious case of burnout.
 He followed a course of therapy and …

 Steve: … and she helped me to get my health back again.

-Henry: That’s great.
-It’s good to hear there’s a happy ending.
+Henry: Well, that's great.
+It's good to hear there's a happy ending.
 Pam, could you tell us what work burnout actually is?
-Aren’t we just talking about stress here?
+Aren't we just talking about stress here?
 Is there a difference?